 Hire a Great Local Agent

 You may be tempted to sell your house yourself to avoid having to pay an agent.
 (Click here to learn more about the FSBO process.)
 But will you really wind up with more money in your pocket?
-It can be a pretty tough task to find and appeal to the right buyers when selling your house in Shoreline.
+It can be a pretty tough task to find and appeal to the right buyers when selling your house in Seattle.
 Studies suggest you are better off getting professional help than going it alone.

 Hiring a local agent will help you target buyers who are ready to buy, who are pre-qualified with a loan, and are actively searching for a home to make an offer on.
 “Agents have access to databases that will deliver your listing straight to buyers who are looking for homes similar to yours. . .
 They also have the opportunity to vet potential buyers for you.”
 Don’t risk losing a sale (inevitably some glitches come up along the way to closing), missing out an profits by mis-pricing your home, or drowning in carrying costs as your home takes way too long to sell.